 Acronyms and Abbreviations:

-ACOG, American College of Obstetricians and Gynecologists; ADP, adenosine diphosphate; AFLP, acute fatty liver of pregnancy; AML, acute myelogenous leukemia; APLA, antiphospholipid antibody; APS, antiphospholipid syndrome; ARC, arthrogryposis–renal dysfunction–cholestasis; ASH, American Society of Hematology; ATG, antithymocyte globulin; ATRUS, amegakaryocytic thrombocytopenia with radioulnar synostosis; CAMT, congenital amegakaryocytic thrombocytopenia; CAPTURE, c7E3 Fab Antiplatelet Therapy in Unstable Refractory Angina; CTP, cyclic thrombocytopenia; CVID, common variable immunodeficiency; DIC, disseminated intravascular coagulation; EDTA, ethylenediaminetetraacetic acid; EPIC, Evaluation of 7E3 for the Prevention of Ischemic Complications; EPILOG, Evaluation of Percutaneous Transluminal Coronary Angioplasty to Improve Long-term Outcome of c7E3 GPIIb-IIIa Receptor Blockade; EPISTENT, Evaluation of Platelet IIb/IIIa Inhibitor for Stenting; Flt1, fms-like tyrosine kinase-1; FPD/AML, familial platelet disorder with propensity to acute myeloid malignancy; GP, glycoprotein; HCV, hepatitis C virus; HELLP, hemolysis, elevated liver enzymes, low platelets; HIT, heparin-induced thrombocytopenia; HPA, human platelet alloantigen; HUS, hemolytic uremic syndrome; ICSH, International Council for Standardization in Hematology; IDA, iron-deficiency anemia; IPD, inherited platelet disorder; ITP, immune thrombocytopenia; IVIG, intravenous immunoglobulin; IWG, International Working Group; LTA, light transmission aggregometry; MACE, modified antigen capture enzyme-linked ımmunosorbent assay; MAIPA, monoclonal antibody-specific ...
+ACOG, American College of Obstetricians and Gynecologists; ADP, adenosine diphosphate; AFLP, acute fatty liver of pregnancy; AML, acute myelogenous leukemia; APLA, antiphospholipid antibody; APS, antiphospholipid syndrome; ARC, arthrogryposis–renal dysfunction–cholestasis; ASH, American Society of Hematology; ATG, antithymocyte globulin; ATRUS, amegakaryocytic thrombocytopenia with radioulnar synostosis; CAMT, congenital amegakaryocytic thrombocytopenia; CAPTURE, c7E3 Fab Antiplatelet Therapy in Unstable Refractory Angina; CTP, cyclic thrombocytopenia; CVID, common variable immunodeficiency; DIC, disseminated intravascular coagulation; EDTA, ethylenediaminetetraacetic acid; EPIC, Evaluation of 7E3 for the Prevention of Ischemic Complications; EPILOG, Evaluation of Percutaneous Transluminal Coronary Angioplasty to Improve Long-term Outcome of c7E3 GPIIb-IIIa Receptor Blockade; EPISTENT, Evaluation of Platelet IIb/IIIa Inhibitor for Stenting; Flt1, fms-like tyrosine kinase-1; FPD/AML, familial platelet disorder with propensity to acute myeloid malignancy; GP, glycoprotein; HCV, hepatitis C virus; HELLP, hemolysis, elevated liver enzymes, low platelets; HIT, heparin-induced thrombocytopenia; HPA, human platelet alloantigen; HUS, hemolytic uremic syndrome; ICSH, International Council for Standardization in Hematology; IDA, iron-deficiency anemia; IPD, inherited platelet disorder; ITP, immune thrombocytopenia; IVIG, intravenous immunoglobulin; IWG, International Working Group; LTA, light transmission aggregometry; MACE, modified antigen capture enzyme-linked ımmunosorbent assay; MAIPA, ...